January 2021 Baghdad bombings: Responsibility

 Amaq News Agency credited Islamic State of Iraq and the Levant bombers.
 The claim, which was released hours after the attack, stated that the organization targeted Shia Muslims.
 This was later backed up by an official statement from ISIL claiming responsibility for both attacks.

 Aftermath

 The Kata'ib Hezbollah militia accused the United States, Israel and Saudi Arabia of being responsible for the attack, vowing to transfer the "battle" into Saudi Arabia.

 On 22 January 2021, missile and drone strikes targeted Saudi capital Riyadh.
 Iraqi militia “The True Promise Brigades” claimed responsibility and said the attacks were done as revenge for the bombings done by ISIL, which they accuse Riyadh of supporting.
 Saudi government held the Yemeni Houthi movement responsible but the Houthis denied launching the strike.
 On 28 January, Abu Yasser al-Issawi, a senior ISIS commander, was killed by Iraqi Armed Forces in Al-Chai Valley, southern Kirkuk.

 International reactions

-Bahrain, Canada, Egypt, France, Iran, Kuwait, Jordan, Lebanon, Malaysia, Tunisia, Turkey, Saudi Arabia, the United Arab Emirates, Qatar, the United States, Yemen, as well as the partially recognised State of Palestine condemned the attacks.
+Bahrain, Canada, Egypt, France, Iran, Kuwait, Jordan, Lebanon, Malaysia, Tunisia, Turkey, Saudi Arabia, the United Arab Emirates, Qatar, the United States, Yemen, Palestine condemned the attacks.